zicklag/blog/content/interaction-nets-combinators-calculus/index.md

 > **Note:** For the sake of the examples below, we don't need to use erasers, so we're going to leave them out for now.
 In concept, an eraser is a node with only one port that deletes anything that's plugged into it, so it is easy to imagine how it might play into things after we understand constructors and duplicators.

-To simplify our graphs, we're going to constructors and duplicators a little different than the nodes in our examples above.
+To simplify our graphs, we're going to display constructors and duplicators a little different than the nodes in our examples above.
 They will look like this:

 {{ image(alt="Duplicator and Constructor Nodes", path="./duplicator-constructor.excalidraw.png", max_width="450px") }}